johnpfeiffer

 Build and Deploy

-To "build", or convert all of these files into a bundle, your application:
+The command to "build", or convert all of these files into a single bundle that is easily deployed:

 npm run build